When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 What Makes Sterling Silver Worth More Than Scrap?

 What drives value higher—sometimes dramatically—are maker attribution, pattern rarity, age, condition, and form.
-A Gorham "Martelé" tea service from the early 1900s can sell for several thousand dollars at auction, while an unmarked scrap spoon fetches only its weight in silver (roughly $20–$35 at 2025–2026 spot prices).
+A Gorham "Martelé" tea service from the early 1900s can sell for several thousand dollars at auction, while an unmarked scrap spoon fetches only its weight in silver (roughly market-dependent values at 2025–2026 spot prices).
 The difference between the two is exactly why the IRS and insurance carriers demand qualified appraisals for significant sterling silver holdings.

 Key value drivers include: